-Primary Outcome Sustainable use of resources Reducing, reusing, recycling and recovering resources from the waste stream maximises the efficient use of our natural and physical resources.
-Safe and healthy communities Providing services and facilities to collect, process, transport, recycle, compost or dispose of solid and hazardous waste in ways that minimise harm to people and the environment.
+Primary Sustainable use Reducing, reusing, recycling and recovering resources from the waste stream Outcome of resources maximises the efficient use of our natural and physical resources.
+Safe and healthy Providing services and facilities to collect, process, transport, recycle, compost or communities dispose of solid and hazardous waste in ways that minimise harm to people and the environment.